The Getaway (video game): Mark Hammond

-Recently released from prison for armed robbery, Mark Hammond witnesses the kidnapping of his son, Alex, and the unintentional murder of his wife, Susie.
-Mark pursues his son's kidnappers, but is knocked out and brought before Charlie Jolson, the head of the Bethnal Green mob.
-After Alex's life is threatened, Mark is forced to do several jobs for Charlie, such as ambushing a prison transfer to free Charlie's nephew, "Crazy" Jake Jolson, as well as instigating a gang war between the Yardies and the Triads.
-Due to Mark's criminal history, any possibility of police assistance to him unlikely, which was exacerbated by Mark unintentionally touching the gun that shot Susie, leading to the police believing he killed her and kidnapped Alex.
+Mark Hammond, a former member of the Soho-based Collins Gang, witnesses the kidnapping of his son Alex and the unintentional murder of his wife Susie by the kidnappers.
+He pursues the kidnappers toward Bethnal Green, where he is confronted by Charlie Jolson, the head of the Bethnal Green mob.
+Charlie informs Mark that he is to do Charlie's bidding under the threat of Alex being killed.
+Mark is sent across London on increasingly dangerous tasks, such as ambushing a prisoner transport vehicle to free Charlie's nephew "Crazy" Jake Jolson and instigating a gang war between the Yardies and Triads.
+Due to Mark's criminal history, any possibility of police assistance is unlikely; this is exacerbated by Mark having unintentionally touched the gun that was used to shoot Susie, leading the police to believe he killed her and kidnapped Alex.

-Mark is sent on increasingly risky tasks, culminating in the execution of corrupt Detective Chief Inspector Clive McCormack, who arrested Mark five years prior, in a police station.
-However, Mark spares his other target, Yasmin, in return for information on Alex, as she was present at his kidnapping and Susie's murder.
-Afterwards, Mark steals £300,000 worth of Yardie drug money, but secretly stashes it with Liam, his close friend, having become wary of Charlie's intentions.
-Mark's suspicions are later confirmed at the cash drop-off, but before Mark can flee, he is captured.
+Mark is sent on his most dangerous mission yet: the execution of corrupt Detective Chief Inspector Clive McCormack, who arrested him five years prior and who was also working for Charlie.
+In return for information on Alex, Mark spares his other target Yasmin, who was one of Alex's kidnappers.
+Expecting Charlie to betray him, Mark steals £300,000 of Yardie drug money and gives it to his close friend Liam for safekeeping.
+Mark's suspicions are confirmed at a cash drop-off with Jake, but he is captured before he can flee.
 Charlie later reveals to Mark and Yasmin that his ultimate plan is to wipe out his rivals and take over London in their absence, with Mark acting as the scapegoat.

 Frank Carter

-Detectives Frank Carter and Joe Fielding identify Jake at a safe house, and move in to arrest him; Joe is wounded in the encounter, but Frank successfully arrests Jake.
-Frank is then sent to respond to the chaos instigated by Mark, but his suspicions are roused when he is placed on a convoy escort duty for Jake, which Mark attacks.
-McCormack, Frank's boss, suspends Frank on trumped-up charges following the incident.
-A suspicious Frank follows McCormack to one of Charlie's depots, but before he can clear his name, he witnesses Mark murder McCormack.
-Recovering in the hospital, Joe points Frank toward another one of Charlie's warehouses, where he finds the captured Mark and Yasmin, and agrees to help them in bringing Charlie down.
+Detectives Frank Carter and Joe Fielding identify and arrest Jake at a safe house, though Joe is wounded in the siege.
+Frank follows up on the chaos instigated by Mark across London, before he is unexpectedly placed on escort duty when Jake is moved.
+Arriving too late to prevent Jake's escape, Frank is suspended by McCormack.
+Frank, having already been suspicious of McCormack, follows him to one of Charlie's depots.
+He discovers a hoard of seized evidence being repatriated to the Jolsons.
+Before Frank can clear his name, Mark executes McCormack.
+Frank visits the hospital where Joe is recovering, and Joe points him in the direction of another one of Charlie's warehouses, where he finds the captured Mark and Yasmin.
+Left with no other options for assistance, Frank frees Mark and Yasmin and convinces them to team up with him and bring the Jolsons down.